Churchill Downs (CHDN)

 Underperform

 We wouldn’t buy Churchill Downs.
-Its sales have underperformed and its low returns on capital show it has few growth opportunities.
+Its weak sales growth and low returns on capital show it struggled to generate demand and profits.
 StockStory Analyst Team

 Adam Hejl, CEO & Founder